engtuncay/engtuncay.github.io/javascript/notes-jst-dom/jstdom-01.md

 Using DOM API in JavaScript, you can manipulate the HTML document effectively.

-In the next tutorials, you’ll learn various methods for selecting, traversing, and manipulating DOM.
+You’ll learn various methods for selecting, traversing, and manipulating DOM.

 ## Summary